 • Text-to-speech plug-ins that read on-screen content aloud for students with visual impairments.

 • Wi-Fi-enabled microphones and other audio technologies that sync directly with hearing aids.
 These tools help students with hearing impairments take part in lectures.
-It’s also vital to select video platforms with built-in closed-captioning.
+It’s also vital to select video platforms with built-in closed captioning.

 • Virtual reality (VR) platforms that allow students to explore geographic locations and historical events discussed in class.
 These immersive technologies are especially helpful for students with cognitive disabilities that limit their engagement with lectures.